tsileo/bakthat/README.rst

 Bakthat
 =======

-Compress, encrypt (symmetric encryption) and upload files directly to Amazon S3 in a single command.
+Compress, encrypt (symmetric encryption) and upload files directly to Amazon S3/Glacier in a single command.
 Can also be used as a python module.

-While navigating directories, I was tired of saying myself I should backup these #?!!* small files/directories.
+While navigating directories, I was tired of telling myself I should backup these #?!!* small files/directories.
-Since I didn't found any solution that allows me to perform quickly encrypted backup on Amazon S3 from command-line, I wrote bakthat !
+Since I didn't found any solution that allows me to quickly perform encrypted backup on Amazon S3 from command-line, I wrote bakthat !

 Here are some features:

 * Hold everything in `StringIO <http://docs.python.org/library/stringio.html>`_ Objects
 * Compress with `tarfile <http://docs.python.org/library/tarfile.html>`_
 * Encrypt with `beefish <http://pypi.python.org/pypi/beefish>`_
-* Upload/download to S3 with `boto <http://pypi.python.org/pypi/boto>`_
+* Upload/download to S3 or Glacier with `boto <http://pypi.python.org/pypi/boto>`_
+* Local Glacier inventory stored with `shelve <http://docs.python.org/library/shelve.html>`_
+* Automatically handle/backup/restore a custom Glacier inventory to S3

 You can restore backups **with** or **without** bakthat, you just have to download the backup, decrypt it with `Beefish <http://pypi.python.org/pypi/beefish>`_ command-line tool and untar it.

 Overview
 ========